lahdesign/web-programming-one/README.md

 #### Komodo Edit Set Up

-1. Remove the buttons at the top of the workspace.<br>
-Go to View / Toolbars<br>
-Remove Tools, Standard, Workspace, and Komodo Resources

-2. Set up the split view<br>
-Go to View / Split View<br>
-Go to View / Rotate Split View

-3. Add the Toolbox and Syntax Checking *(Optional)*<br>
-Go to View / Tabs and Sidebars<br>
-Select "Toolbox"<br>
-Select "Syntax Checking"

-4. Set Defaults<br>
+1. Set Defaults<br>
 *Mac OS:* Go to Komodo / Preferences<br>
 *Windows:* Go to Edit / Preferences<br>
 In the Appearance tab uncheck "Show Komodo Start Page on startup"<br>
 In the Syntax Checking tab choose "HTML" for the Language<br>
-Set Error Level to "Errors and Warnings"
+Set Error Level to "Errors and Warnings"<br>
+In the Code Intelligence tab uncheck "Automatically insert end tag ..."

+2. Add the Toolbox and Syntax Checking *(Optional)*<br>
+Go to View / Tabs and Sidebars<br>
+Select "Toolbox"<br>
+Select "Syntax Checking"

+2. Set up the split view<br>
+Go to View / Split View<br>
+Go to View / Rotate Split View

+1. Remove the buttons at the top of the workspace. *(Optional)*<br>
+Go to View / Toolbars<br>
+Select Show Toolbars so that it is unchecked.

 ### Reference Books and Websites